truera/trulens/docs/trulens_eval/evaluation/feedback_functions/anatomy.md

 # Anatomy of Feedback Functions

-The `Feedback` class contains the starting point for feedback function specification and evaluation.
+The [Feedback][trulens_eval.feedback.feedback.Feedback] class contains the starting point for feedback function specification and evaluation.
 A typical use-case looks like this:

 ```python
 # Context relevance between question and each context chunk.